konradjk/exac_browser/README.md

 At this point, it's probably worth quickly checking out the code structure if you haven't already :)

 Now we must load the database from those flat files.
-This is a single command.
-It can take a while, but there are some cute progress bars to keep you company:
+This is a single command, but it can take a while (can take advantage of parallel loads by modifying LOAD\_DB\_PARALLEL\_PROCESSES in exac.py):

     python manage.py load_db
     # TODO: ./manage.py doesn't work for some reason - I guess numbered args are used somewhere.